 Prejudice 1: Older employees are expensive.

 First let's talk about the money: It is a fact that older workers receive higher pay on average than younger ones, as their accumulated work experience is reflected in a higher salary.
-But the difference is not nearly as great as some think: Comparing the median pay of workers aged 40 - 49 in Switzerland against that of workers age 50+, the average monthly salary difference is 230 francs for men and 102 francs for women.
-This was documented in the 2015 Swiss Pay Structure Survey conducted by the Federal Statistical Office.
+But the difference is not nearly as great as some think: Comparing the median pay of workers aged 40 - 49 in Switzerland against that of workers age 50+, the average monthly salary difference is only 108 francs.
+This was documented in the 2018 Swiss Pay Structure Survey conducted by the Federal Statistical Office.
 The statistics show that the largest pay increases take place before age 40, and that after age 50 there is only a minor increase.

 The facts: The difference between genders is greater than that between age groups.